studiochampgauche/headless-react-wordpress-boilerplate/README.md

 > [!IMPORTANT]
-> You'll need ACF Pro to play with our Core Plugin.
+> You'll need ACF Pro 6.2.6 or higher to play with our Core Plugin.
 [Get it here](https://www.advancedcustomfields.com/pro).

 # Admin Languages